-The school's Designated Safeguarding Lead (DSL) and the deputy (DDSL) with responsibility for child protection, undertakes appropriate child safeguarding training and inter-agency working training (provided by the Lincolnshire Safeguarding Children Partnership)
+The school's Designated Safeguarding Lead (DSL) with responsibility for child protection, undertakes appropriate child safeguarding training and inter-agency working training (provided by the Lincolnshire Safeguarding Children Partnership)

 The DSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 The training should be updated every two years.